ayugohel/PhotoApi/README.md

 ## Compatibility

-Written in Swift 5 and requires Xcode 11.0
+- Written in Swift 5 and requires Xcode 11.0
-PhotosApi is compatible with iOS 13.0+. using Swift Package Manager, I have used [SDWebImage repo](https://github.com/SDWebImage/SDWebImage.git) for Image Download and cache store.
+- PhotosApi is compatible with iOS 13.0+.
+- Using Swift Package Manager, I have used [SDWebImage repo](https://github.com/SDWebImage/SDWebImage.git) for Image Download and cache store.

 #### Have Fun 😁